4 ways dental leaders can support dental assistants and help them thrive

 Like any professionals, dental assistants want to receive compensation that reflects their valuable contributions, helps them take care of their families, and shows they’re appreciated by their employers.
 However, low pay is the top reason dental assistants leave their practices — and sometimes the profession altogether.
 This has been a contributing factor in the nationwide shortage of dental assistants over the past several years.

 Offering higher wages, bonuses, and stronger benefits can be an effective strategy for attracting and retaining qualified dental assistants.
 According to the Financial Impact of Dental Assistants on the Dental Practice report, it can also save practices money in recruiting, hiring, and training expenses as well as prevent costs from lost productivity.
-The latest Dental Assistants Salary and Satisfaction Survey also showed that dental assistants who reported being “very satisfied” with their positions earned $2 more per hour than those who were “very dissatisfied.”
+The 2024 Dental Assistants Salary and Satisfaction Survey also showed that Certified Dental Assistants who reported being “very satisfied” with their positions earned $6 more per hour than those who were “very dissatisfied.”

 Respecting them as qualified dental professionals